 In Rethinking Schools, a monthly magazine dedicated to social justice education, K-12 teachers write about their lessons in a national forum, sharing their work and experience in a way that other teachers can replicate.
 “What that says is teacher knowledge matters,” says Christensen, “that teachers know something about teaching.”

 This message is mirrored in the Oregon Writing Project’s Summer Institute, where participants each develop lessons to teach to their cohort.
 After the Summer Institute, teacher-consultants participate in a year-long inquiry into teaching, working together to track and reflect on their teaching.
-This is followed by another year in which participants step fully into leadership: honing their ability to conduct professional development for other teachers, and to write about their teaching for publication.
+This is followed by another year in which participants step fully into leadership, honing their ability to conduct professional development for other teachers, and writing about their teaching for publication.

 The robust community of teacher-leaders coming through this pipeline provide professional development for educators around the region, as well as a source of camaraderie, support, and expertise for one another.
 What this all means is that Portland is home to a community of educators who take teacher knowledge seriously, who learn, reflect, and write together, and who step into leadership and scholarship, all without leaving the classroom.